mehran-prs/snip/README.md

 ln -s $(whereis snip | awk '{print $2}') /usr/local/bin/tasks
 ```

-- Update your shell config to set the directory of the `tasks` command and also enable autocompletion for it:
+- Update your shell config to set the tasks directory for the `tasks` command(as its snippets directory) and also
+  enable autocompletion for it:

 ```bash
 # Set the tasks directory (change to your own tasks directory)